AY2021S1-CS2103-T14-1/tp/docs/team/florenciamartina.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to unassign a contact from modules.
-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
+  * What it does: allows the user to unassign a contact from modules specified.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
+  * Justification: This feature improves the product significantly because instructors may retire or assigned to teach another modules.
+Unassign makes it easier to update the assignment.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
+  * Highlights: This enhancement required an in-depth analysis of design alternatives because there are a lot of possible command combination.
+It also required an understanding of existing assign feature.
+Unassign can be used to unassign specified contact from specified modules or unassign the contact from all modules it is assigned to, depending on the command format.
   * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

 * **New Feature**: Added the ability to unassign all contacts from all modules.
+  * What it does: allows the user to unassign all contacts from all modules in FaculType.
+  * Justification: This feature improves the product significantly to ease major changes in the teaching staff structure.
+It is also used by cclear to delete all assignment prior to deleting all contacts to avoid inconsistency or invalid data.
+  * Highlights: This enhancement required a rigid implementation because it affects another feature in the FaculType.
+  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

 * **New Feature**: Added the ability to add modules.
+  * What it does: allows the user to add more modules to FaculType.
+  * Justification: This feature improves the product significantly because university curriculum is dynamic.
+Modules might be added or updated to adjust to the current curriculum.
+  * Highlights: This feature required an understanding of existing Module, UniqueModuleList, and Model class.
+It needs a lot of checking to ensure there are no duplicate modules or modules with invalid format.
+  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=florenciamartina)

-* **Project management**:
-  * Managed releases `v1.3` - `v1.5rc` (3 releases) on GitHub

 * **Enhancements to existing features**:
   * Updated all one-word commands to disallow arguments [\#180](https://github.com/AY2021S1-CS2103-T14-1/tp/pull/180)
-  * Wrote additional tests for existing features to increase coverage from 88% to 92% (Pull requests [\#36](), [\#38](), [\#135]())
+  * Wrote additional tests for existing features to increase coverage (Pull requests [\#64](https://github.com/AY2021S1-CS2103-T14-1/tp/pull/64), [\#114](https://github.com/AY2021S1-CS2103-T14-1/tp/pull/114), [\#115](https://github.com/AY2021S1-CS2103-T14-1/tp/pull/115), [\#135](https://github.com/AY2021S1-CS2103-T14-1/tp/pull/135), [\#180](https://github.com/AY2021S1-CS2103-T14-1/tp/pull/180))
+  * Increased font size to increase readability [\#147](https://github.com/AY2021S1-CS2103-T14-1/tp/pull/147)

 * **Documentation**:
   * User Guide: